dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-implementation.md

 ### Where should your mesh journey start?

-Moving from to a dbt Mesh represents an meaningful change in development and deployment architecture.
+Moving to a dbt Mesh represents a meaningful change in development and deployment architecture.
 We’ve seen migrations fail for two reasons:

-1. lacking buy-in that a dbt Mesh is the right long-term architecture
+1. Lack of buy-in that a dbt Mesh is the right long-term architecture
-2. lack of alignment on a well-scoped starting point
+2. Lack of alignment on a well-scoped starting point

-Provided you have both of these, you’re ready to start your migration.
+Provided you're not experiencing those blockers, you’re ready to start your migration.

-This migration should be organized and planned according to how your project(s) are already being grouped, built, and deployed.
-The goal is to define and formalize your organizational interfaces, and can use this information to inform our decision to split our project apart.
+The migration should be organized and planned according to how your project(s) are being grouped, built, and deployed.
+The goal is to define and formalize your organizational interfaces and use the information to make your decision to split your project apart.

-This change is **primarily organizational**.
-The most important component is alignment of your teammates.
+This change is _primarily_ organizational.
+The most important component is the alignment of your teammates.

 - **Talk to teams** about what sort of separation naturally exists right now.
   - Are there various domains people are focused on?